majorleaguetagpro/Rules/README.md

     * Giving information to some captains and not others as to your availability or enthusiasm to play
     * Publicly stating that you are averse to playing on a server that you have acceptable ping to (Acceptable Ping is defined as <60ms)
     * Publicly stating you are averse to playing with a specific player for any reason
-    * Signing up for a position that you do not have an intention to play.
+    * Signing up for a position that you do not have an intention to play
 4. If a player begins a match on the wrong team, the other team will have the option of restarting the match or playing on.
 To initiate this, the team must make a comment in chat about restarting within 10 seconds of the start of the match.
 5. Instances of cheating will be dealt with on a case-by-case basis as determined by the commissioners.